 Mondays are my first day back to work after my weekend.
 I start at 3 am and only work with one other person for the rest of my 8 hours.
 An older man who is our dishwasher whom does not speak English.
 I do not speak Spanish.

 Despite our great age difference and language barrier, he is one of my favorite people to work with.
 We communicate in our own little way.
 We always say the same thing to each other every time he starts his shift.
 Hello, how are you?
 Good, you?
 Good.
 In Spanish.
 Then it all transitions to unspoken communication.
 We always joke with each other; he pretends like he is going to knock over whatever I am measuring, pretends to grab what I am measuring out, etc. It’s always fun.

 I always make him baked goods.
-Whenever there is extra of something I made or testing a new recipe I give him it first.
-Then joke to my other coworkers Don Jose got his pick, now you guys can have the rest.
+Whenever there is extra of something, I made or testing a new recipe; I give it to him first.
+Then joke to my other coworkers.
+Don Jose got his pick, now you guys can have the rest.

-So on Mondays I always make him something special to take home.
+So on Mondays, I always make him something special to take home.
 There has been banana bread, cinnamon rolls, a few cookies, normally just what we already make for orders.
-But today I decided to make him something completely different.
+But today, I decided to make him something completely different.
 An old fashioned marble pound cake.
-It one of those recipes I would call old school and have never actually made.
-I found a recipe and it came out amazing.
+It’s one of those recipes I would call old school and have never actually made.
+I found a recipe, and it came out amazing.
 Dense and buttery with a really defined contrast of dark and light.